 After a visit to the restored Mortuary Temple of Hatshepsut—the first female pharaoh of the New Kingdom—we’ll take a quick trip to the massive Colossi of Memnon, which are all that remain of the temple of the 18th dynasty king, Amenhotep III.

 While at Luxor, a side trip will take us to the Ramesseum, just one of the legacy temples built for Rameses II—arguably Egypt’s most famous pharaoh.
 Then, we’ll move on to Medinet Habu, which is the mortuary temple of his son, Rameses III.
 This complex represents a change in hieroglyphics style and impressive colours that have not been weathered despite the many centuries that have passed.

 Around Aswan, we will visit the famous High Dam, which despite interrupting the flow of the mighty, life-giving Nile river, created the huge lake Nasser whose waters power Aswan’s hydroelectricity system.
 We will take a trip to the unfinished obelisk in the red granite quarries of Aswan.
 This in-situ obelisk, when finished would have weighed over 1,090 tonnes/1,200 tons, and it gives us insights as to how the Egyptians carved these massive objects with little more than hand tools.
 Objects carved in this quarry made their way downstream to Cairo some 230 kilometers away.

 A day trip through the arid Egyptian desert will take us to the temples of Rameses II and his wife Nefertari at Abu Simbel.
 These stunning temples were carved into the sides of small limestone hills.
 As Lake Nasser was created and flooded due to the construction of the High Dam, UNESCO removed and reconstructed them piece by piece at a higher level so that they were not lost to history.

 At all locations you will be accompanied by CMI staff, local guides, and security staff who will explain the history of the sites and keep you in step with local customs.

-Your 10 nights includes all accommodations, all ground transportation and internal airfare while in Egypt, all meals, and all entry fees to the sites listed (international airfares not included).
+Your 10 days and 9 nights include all accommodations, all ground transportation and internal airfare while in Egypt, all meals, and all entry fees to the sites listed (international airfares not included).

 |Price (per person)||Double Occupancy||Single Occupancy|